dcbeck/node-swiftclient/README.md

 ## Quick Example

-Here’s how to create a container, upload a file, and list its objects:
+How to create a container, upload a file, and list objects:

 ```typescript
 import { SwiftClient } from 'node-swiftclient';